epmoyer/ipy_table/README.txt

 OVERVIEW
 ========
-ipy_table is a support module for creating formatted tables in an IPython Notebook. ipy_table is an independant project and is not an official component of the IPython package.
+ipy_table is a support module for creating formatted tables in an IPython Notebook. ipy_table is an independent project and is not an official component of the IPython package.

-ipy_table is availabe from http://github.com/ipy_table
+ipy_table is maintained at http://github.com/ipy_table

-ipython is availble from http://github.com/ipython, and documentation is available from http://ipython.org/
+ipython is maintained at http://github.com/ipython, and documentation is available from http://ipython.org/

 DOCUMENTATION
 =============